gocd/docs.go.cd/content/installation/system_requirements.md

 ### Java Dependencies for GoCD (Server and Agent)

-Starting September 2019, GoCD will support the **last 3 versions** of Java release.
+> Please refer this [blogpost](https://www.gocd.org/2019/05/21/official-stance-on-java/) for our official stance on supported Java versions going forward.

+GoCD requires Java Runtime Environment (JRE) version 9 (JRE 11 and above recommended).
 All the docker images and installers for Windows and OSX are bundled with the supported Java version.

-Please refer this [blogpost](https://www.gocd.org/2019/05/21/official-stance-on-java/) for our official stance on supported Java versions going forward.